TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 24/Matthew 24.4.md

 ---

-And Jesus answered and said unto them, Take heed that no man lead you astray.
+Jesus answered them, "Be careful that no one leads you astray.